Manila travel guide

 the oldest 'Chinatown' in the world and remains to this day one of

-the largest, most authentic, and most culturally intriguing to
+the largest, most authentic, and most culturally intriguing.

-foreign visitors.
-Binondo was established by the Spanish at the end
+Binondo was established by the Spanish at the end of the 16th

-of the 16th century, when they gave some tax-free land that lay
+century, when they gave some tax-free land that lay outside the

-outside the bounds of Manila to (converted) Catholic Chinese
+bounds of Manila to Catholic Chinese immigrants, along with

 The immigrants, who hailed mainly from China's Fujian province, soon established a bustling community and now Binondo is one of modern Manila's most vibrant areas, constantly buzzing with trade and activity.
 Most visitors to Manila visit Chinatown to shop at the wholesale stores, where everything under the sun may be purchased (and usually at good prices), or else to sample the wide range of exotic cuisine.
 One of Binondo's best features is its converted movie theatres, which now house top-quality restaurants turning out traditional Chinese fare.

-The Binondo Church is a popular attraction in the district.
-There are numerous Chinese festivals and parades throughout the year and lucky travellers may witness such events.
-Manila's Chinatown is a crowded, bustling place and visitors should take care of their possessions as pickpockets and bag snatchers are known to operate.
+Manila's Chinatown is a crowded, bustling place and amid the excitement visitors should take care of their possessions as pickpockets and bag snatchers are known to operate here.

 The cosmopolitan capital of the Philippines, there is plenty to see and do in Manila.
 The city is full of history and this is evident in the ruins that still stand in Intramuros, located on the south bank of the Pasig River, which was the original capital of the Spanish East Indies, founded in 1571.
 The surrounding area is full of performing venues, art galleries, shops and restaurants, making it a popular tourist hub.
-History buffs will love the National Museum, which exhibits sunken treasure from one of the Manila galleons dating back to 1600, and the Ayala Museum, which educates visitors on the history of the Philippines.
-Manila sustained heavy damage during WWII, but has since rebuilt itself into a major tourist destination in Asia.
+History buffs will love the National Museum, which exhibits sunken treasure dating back to 1600, and the Ayala Museum, which educates visitors on the history of the Philippines.
+Manila sustained heavy damage during WWII, but has since rebuilt itself into a major tourist destination.

-This small island, shaped like a tadpole, has become a memorial
+This small island, shaped like a tadpole, is a memorial and

-and open-air museum commemorating the World War II stand of
+open-air museum commemorating the World War II victory of Filipino

-Filipino and American troops against the Japanese invaders.
-The
+and American troops against Japanese forces.
+The island is the

-city.
-Its strategic position made it a prime candidate for the last
+strategic position made it a prime candidate for the last stand

-stand against the Japanese in the Pacific War, and its
+against the Japanese in the Pacific War, and its three-and-a-half

-three-and-a-half square miles (9 sq km) of dry land remains
+square miles (9 sq km) of dry land remains littered with the

 Guided tours of the island are available by arrangement with the Corregidor Visitor's Information Centre and through numerous tour operators in Manila.
 Attractions on the island include the Pacific War Memorial, the Filipino Heroes Memorial, the Japanese Garden of Peace, and the Malinta Tunnel where visitors can now view an audio-visual presentation of the island's history.